-Fees are at the very top end for the capital, ranging from AED 41,580 (FS1) to AED 57,330 (Year 13) according to information on the school's web site and are paid in three equal installments (2017/18 fees).
-There is also a registration fee of AED 2000.
+Fees are at the very top end for the capital, ranging from AED 44,390 (FS1) to AED 61,150 (Year 13) according to information on the school's web site and are paid in three equal installments (2019/20 fees).
 The fees are premium, but on a par with other high performing schools in Abu Dhabi.
-Yasmina also offers a paid bus service, which costs AED 5,841 per year.
-The cost is the same for both one-way and two-way travel.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.